 If you love seals, you can actually apply to take part in the annual Seal Census, which happens during the summer!
 This rallies a large group of volunteers to search 80km of coast in the local area to determine how the seal population is changing.

-You’ll find sheep and goat all around Iceland throughout the year, but during June you’ll see whole families.
-Spring is when the animals breed and as a result there are a lot of baby animals hanging around in June.
-Is there anything cuter then a baby goat learning from its mom?
+You’ll find sheep and goats all around Iceland throughout the year, but during June, you’ll see whole families.
+Spring is when the animals breed, and as a result, there are a lot of baby animals hanging around in June.
+Is there anything cuter than a baby goat learning from its mom?
 Awww!

 Iceland Summer Packing List

-If you plan to travel to Iceland in June you’ll still need to pack warm clothes.
-When packing for a trip I always pack about a weeks worth of clothes +/- a day or two.
+If you plan to travel to Iceland in June, you’ll still need to pack warm clothes.
+When packing for a trip, I always pack about a week worth of clothes +/- a day or two.
 I try to travel light/carry-on size as you can always do laundry.

-This intent of this Iceland summer packing list is for someone who plans to be outside exploring Iceland’s beauty.
-If you only plan to stay in Reykjavik then you need less outdoor gear and will want more outfits for going out.
+The intent of this Iceland summer packing list is for someone who plans to be outside exploring Iceland’s beauty.
+If you only plan to stay in Reykjavik, then you need less outdoor gear and will want more outfits for going out.
 There are a lot of restaurants and bars in Reykjavik, and the Icelandic are fashionable.

-I found the temperatures much more mild in Reykjavik and needed fewer layers, especially compared to the North.
-That being said, If you visit Iceland in June then I highly recommend leaving Reykjavik to visit some of the amazing attractions Iceland has to offer.
+I found the temperatures much milder in Reykjavik and needed fewer layers, especially compared to the North.
+That being said, If you visit Iceland in June, then I highly recommend leaving Reykjavik to visit some of the amazing attractions Iceland has to offer.

-- 7 x T-shirt and long-sleeved Shirts.
+- 7 x T-shirts and long-sleeved Shirts.
 You want to have a mix of layers of short and long-sleeved shirts to wear in Iceland, as it can go from warm to cold quickly.
 Ideally, a few of these shirts will be quick dry and thermal layeres if you plan to do a lot of hiking and outdoor activities.

 - 3-4 Pairs of Pants (at least 1 waterproof).
 Forget shorts – it won’t be warm enough!